cassidyjames/cassidyjames.github.io/_posts/2021-01-08-replacing-simple-bank.md

 <aside markdown="1">
 **Example:** You get paid on the 1st and 15th of the month.
 Disney+ charges you $7 on the 19th of the month.
 You can set your Disney+ Expense to fill halfway on each payday (so $3.50 each on the 1st and 15th), or fully on one of the paydays (like the 15th).
 When you're paid, that amount automatically goes into your Expense, meaning you never see it in your Safe-to-Spend.
 When the 19th comes around, your Disney+ charge automatically comes out of your Disney+ Expense instead of ever reducing your Safe-to-Spend.
 </aside>

+We generally keep our Safe-to-Spend at $50–100 as a buffer for any small, unexpected things.
+But it is effectively a zero-based budget, and all managed within the Simple app thanks to Goals and Expenses.

 ## The Alternatives